Law & Order: Criminal Intent: Premise

 Seasons 1–4 (and 10) focus on Detectives Robert "Bobby" Goren and Alexandra Eames as the primary detectives in every episode.
-In seasons 5–8, the episodes then typically alternate between that team, and one composed of veteran Detective Michael "Mike" Logan and three female colleagues, Carolyn Barek, Megan Wheeler, and Nola Falacci.
-After season 7, Mike Logan retires from the NYPD, and 8 and 9 feature Detective Zack Nichols.
-In season 10, the Goren and Eames characters return as lead characters.
+In seasons 5–8, the episodes then typically alternate between that team, and one composed of veteran Detective Michael "Mike" Logan and three female colleagues, Carolyn Barek in Season 5, Megan Wheeler in Season 6, and later episodes of Season 7, and Nola Falacci, in early episodes of Season 7.
+After season 7, Mike Logan retires from the NYPD, and 8 and 9 feature Detective Zack Nichols (Jeff Goldblum), paired with Wheeler (and occasionally Eames) in Season 8; and Serena Stevens in Season 9.
+In season 10, the Goren and Eames characters returned as lead characters.

 The UK-aired version of Law & Order: Criminal Intent features the song "There's Only Me" by Rob Dougan in the opening credits (seasons 1–5).
 (Another Rob Dougan track, "I'm Not Driving Anymore", is used as the theme music for Law & Order and Law & Order: Special Victims Unit.)
 From season 6 of the UK-aired version, the theme music is "Urban Warfare" by Paul Dinletir.